nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- Esowon?
 Na esowon?
 	- I see you?
 Or you see me?
 	- I understand.
 "Esowon" is "see" but "na esowon" is "hide".
+	- I didn't get it all...
 	-
 	- Bristag?
 What is that?
 	- It's your home?
-Is that it?
+Is that it? // or else
 	- "Bristag"... it means "starship", doesn't it?
 	-
 	- **You're hiding in the starship.
 It's your home.
 I understand.**